-Dan protects his clients' interests through his practice of labour and employment law and public interest litigation.
+Dan protects and advances his client’s interests in labour and employment, administrative law and civil litigation.

-Dan is engaged in the the broader pursuit of workplace justice and the advancement of vulnerable workers’ interests in his role as Atlantic Director of the Canadian Intern Association.
+As Atlantic Director of the Canadian Intern Association, Dan is engaged in the broader pursuit of workplace justice and the advancement of vulnerable workers’ interests.
 He is a member of the Canadian Association of Labour Lawyers and the Canadian Bar Association.

 An avid music fan, Dan plays the guitar and banjo.
 He takes every opportunity to explore beautiful Nova Scotia and to spend time with his wife and two small children.

 U.F.C.W., Local 864 v.
 Paladin Security Group Ltd., 2018 NSLB 133 (N.S.
 Labour Board)

 N.S.
 Dept. of Transportation & Infrastructure Renewal v.
 C.U.P.E., Local 1867, 2018 CanLII 76057 (N.S.
 Interest Arbitration)